Common Rail Conversion Information

 2006-2009 5.9 & 6.7 Liter:

-• Dodge TIPM (Totally Integrated Power Module) required for OBD port communication (On Board Diagnostics).
+• Dodge TIPM (Totally Integrated Power Module) is not required for OBD port communication (On Board Diagnostics).